Morning Sickness During Pregnancy and The Right Treatment for You

 • Stay hydrated and drink plenty of healthy fluids.

 • Snack often.
-It is advisable to nibble throughout the day during pregnancy than having three large meals.
+It is advisable to nibble throughout the day during pregnancy rather than having three large meals.
 An empty stomach can make nausea and vomiting even worse.

 • Avoid foods and smells that may trigger nausea and vomiting.